ganzr/encrypt/README.md

 encryption algorithm
 ### 甘子荣
 #### 2017/6/2
-> DES encryption and decryption using python
+> des.py is about DES encryption and decryption using python